derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 - [Open Cage Data for United Kingdom](Data/opencageunitedkingdom.pdf)
 - [UK Cities](Data/ukcities.pdf)

+Information in each PDF is for illustration purposes only.

 An example of the current weather for Prees, GB (United Kingdom) was taken on 22 June 2023.
 Metric Units are applied.
+For illustration purposes only.

 ![Current Weather Example](Data/examplecurrentweather.PNG)

 An example of the future weather forecast for Odda, NO (Norway) was taken on 27 June 2023.
 Metric Units are applied.
+For illustration purposes only.

 ![Future Weather Example](Data/examplefutureweather.PNG)

 An example of country information for Poland was taken on 27 June 2023.
+For illustration purposes only.

 ![Country Information for Poland on 27 June 2023](Data/examplecountryinfo.PNG)